Wanna hear your voice? A sample is all we need!: Experiment

-Tab.~\ref{tab:campare_others} compares the results of WHYV with other recent methods on the same benchmark, Libri2Mix with Wham! ambient noise, when processing single-channel mixture audio.
-The results show that WHYV outperforms the majority of TSE models.
-Yet, some metrics weren't reported in the previous works.
+The WHYV model is evaluated on the Libri2Mix dataset and further tested in a zero-shot setting on an unseen language dataset.
+The detailed results are summarized in Table~\ref{tab:model_performance}.
+On the clean Libri2Mix dataset, WHYV achieves a Signal-to-Distortion Ratio (SDR) of 18.1 dB and a Perceptual Evaluation of Speech Quality (PESQ) score of 3.6.
+On the noisy version, it attains a SDR of 13.8 dB and a PESQ of 2.9.

-The speaker features are expected to generalize in the frequency domain, remaining independent of context and environmental conditions.
-Consequently, the model should be able to separate the target speaker's speech across various languages and domains.
-We evaluated WHYV with Vietnamese voice to demonstrate its cross-domain adaptation ability.
-This experiment can be found on our demo page.
-For comparison, all models are trained with the English dataset and evaluated on a Vietnamese mixed dataset.
-The result is shown in Tab.~\ref{tab:vn}.
+Table~\ref{tab:campare_others} compares the performance of WHYV with other recent methods on the Libri2Mix noisy benchmark for single-channel mixture audio processing.
+The results indicate that WHYV outperforms the majority of target speech extraction (TSE) models.
+However, some metrics were not reported in previous studies, limiting direct comparisons.

-Fig.~\ref{fig:vn} shows the spectrogram of WHYV's output compared to the ground truth in the Vietnamese dataset.
-The ability to adapt to another language is based on the model's use of the frequency domain as input and a gating mechanism.
-The complex spectrogram of a waveform contains both spectral and temporal information of speech, and since speech attributes vary across the frequency domain, irrelevant frequencies can be adjusted.
-While some methods in BSS and TSE attempt to create an STFT-like input from the waveform~\cite{Subakan21Attention,shin2024SeparateandReconstruct,Zmolikova_Spkbeam_STSP19,delcroix_tdSpkBeam_ICASSP20}, it is more effective for the model to directly produce a meaningful spectrum.
-Most approaches generate a time-frequency mask~\cite{wang19h_interspeech,ThaiBinh2024ConvoiFilter,Zmolikova_Spkbeam_STSP19,delcroix_tdSpkBeam_ICASSP20,Luo19Convtasnet,Subakan21Attention}, transforming the entire mixture into the target in one step.
+In addition, Table~\ref{tab:performance} compares WHYV with other methods in the context of language transfer.
+Experiments are conducted using checkpoints provided by the authors of the competing methods, with reference audio lengths set according to the values reported in their respective papers.
+For WHYV, we develop two versions of the model: one trained on the Libri2Mix dataset and the other on the WHAMR! dataset.
+The results demonstrate that WHYV trained on Libri2Mix outperforms all competing approaches, underscoring its superior ability to generalize and effectively extract target speech across diverse languages.
+The version trained on WHAMR! maintains stable performance across varying conditions.

-In TF-gridnet \cite{ZhongQiuWang2023TF_gridnet} approach, which is not mask-based, changes the information abstraction along depth, and makes it more separable in the final layer.
-WHYV, on the other hand, applies the mask to the layer outputs.
-It filters and transforms $\mathbf{Y(t,f)}$ to more closely approximate $\mathbf{\hat{X}(t,f)}$ at each depth, allowing for isolation after the final layer.
-This approach simplifies training and improves generalization, focusing on frequency spectrum features and enhancing adaptability across domains.
+Figure~\ref{fig:spectrogram} illustrates that SpeakerBeam, a competing method, struggles to differentiate between speakers when adapting to a new language.
+Specifically, when evaluated on Mandarin, it generates speech outputs that include segments from non-target speakers, as highlighted in the spectrogram.
+In contrast, WHYV exhibits robust adaptation capabilities.

-\subsection{Ablation study}
+\subsection{Ablation Study}